-I am a Licensed Professional Art Therapist Associate who is passionate about working with children, adolescents, and families as they grow to their full potential.
+I am a Licensed Professional Art Therapist Associate and Certified Positive Discipline Parent Educator who is passionate about working with children, adolescents, and families as they grow to their full potential.
 Mainly using a humanistic and person-centered approach to therapy, I seek to help others recognize their strengths and find their voice in a safe and nonjudgmental environment.
 I use a variety of expressive techniques depending on client needs including art, play, music, movement, and writing.

 Growing up in Appalachia, I have been surrounded by artisans and rich story-telling for the majority of my life.
 I have continued to carry this spirit of creativity with me throughout my education and into my career.
 After graduating from Eastern Kentucky University in 2014, I went on to obtain my Masters of Education in Counseling and Personnel Services with a concentration in Art Therapy from the University of Louisville.
 I am now seeking licensure as a Professional Art Therapist under the clinical supervision of Emily Johnson Welsh, LPAT, LPCC, ATR-BC.
 Knowing how creativity has transformed my own life, I have always been passionate about helping others discover this power for themselves.